Moto Service Station

 Parking at the Moto Service Station, Pease Pottage

 Note that at busy times it can be difficult to find a parking space.
-If the car park is full, or if you want to have a long snooze and don’t feel like paying Moto’s parking charge, use the Google map elsewhere on this page to check out Parish Lane, Finches Field, and Old Brighton Road South, all of which are used by canny, sleepy, and cost-conscious drivers.
+If the car park is full, or if you want to have a long snooze and don’t feel like paying Moto’s parking charge, use this interactive map to check out other parking areas in Pease Pottage.
+Parish Lane, Finches Field and Old Brighton Road South are all used by canny, sleepy, and cost-conscious drivers.

 There are a few disabled parking bays close to the building’s entrance (behind the sign at the left of the picture at the top of this page).
 Moto used to employ a man with a peaked cap to keep an eye on the car park, but he disappeared some time ago.
 It is uncommon to see a car using these bays that actually displays a disabled parking badge.